mrismanaziz/Reforestation/README.md

-## How do you get two whales in a car?
-Start in England and drive West.
+## Do you know where you can get chicken broth in bulk?
+The stock market.